abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/11-PS-Trees.md

       # while the stack is not empty or the cur is not None
       while stack or cur:
-          # 1. loop through the left nodes of the cur and add them to the stack
+          # 1. loop through the left nodes of the cur and add them to the stack until we reach a leaf node (None)
           while cur:
               stack.append(cur)
               cur = cur.left